 FFmpeg has a way to skip straight to the end.
-This article explains exactly how it works and gives you ready-to-use scripts for both Windows and Unix environments.
+This approach is a staple in thumbnail generation pipelines and can save hours of processing time on batch jobs.
+This article explains exactly how it works under the hood and gives you ready-to-use scripts for both Windows and Unix environments.

 ffmpeg -sseof -1 -i "input.mp4" -update 1 "output.png"